 Requests for ARC approval of proposed structural changes to any part of the exterior of your home or your property must be submitted to the management company using the official Architectural Review Form, which is available on the AHHA website or from the management company.
 The ARC approval must be obtained before initiating any such changes.

-Changes to the interior of the Dwelling do not require ARC approval."
+Changes to the interior of the Dwelling do not require ARC approval.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titles "Exterior Changes" in its entirety.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R 5.05.

 EXTERIOR FINISHES